 The Audit Committee shall review and discuss with management and the Auditor significant issues regarding financial statement presentations and accounting principles, including any significant changes in the Company’s selection or application of accounting principles, significant issues as to the adequacy of the Company’s internal controls and any special audit steps adopted in light of significant control deficiencies, and analyses prepared by management and/or the Auditor setting forth significant financial reporting issues and judgments made in connection with the preparation of the Company’s financial statements, including analyses of alternative GAAP methods on the financial statements.

-The Audit Committee shall review, in conjunction with management, the Company’s quarterly earnings press releases as well as any applicable Company policies with respect to financial information and earnings guidance provided to analysts and ratings agencies, including, in each case, the type of information to be disclosed and type of presentation to be made and paying particular attention to the use of non-GAAP financial information.
+The Audit Committee shall review, in conjunction with management, the Company’s quarterly earnings press releases as well as any applicable Company policies with respect to financial information and earnings guidance provided to analysts and ratings agencies, including, in each case, the type of information to be disclosed and type of presentation to be made and the use of non-GAAP financial information.

-The Audit Committee shall discuss with management and the Auditor the effect of regulatory and accounting initiatives, as well as off-balance sheet structures, on the Company’s financial statements.
+The Audit Committee shall discuss with management and the Auditor the effect of regulatory and accounting developments, as well as off-balance sheet structures, on the Company’s financial statements.

-The Audit Committee shall discuss with management the guidelines and policies by which management assesses and manages the Company’s exposure to risk, including a discussion of the Company’s major enterprise risk exposures and the steps management has taken to monitor and mitigate such exposures.
-In fulfilling its responsibilities, the Committee shall take into account the role of the other Board committees in reviewing the Company’s risk exposures.
+The Audit Committee shall discuss with management the guidelines and policies by which management assesses and manages the Company’s enterprise risk, including a discussion of the Company’s major risk exposures and the steps management has taken to monitor and mitigate such exposures.
+In fulfilling its responsibilities, the Committee shall take into account the role of the other Board committees in reviewing the Company’s enterprise risks.

-The Audit Committee shall discuss with management the policies and protocols regarding the Company’s information system and data privacy controls and security.
+The Audit Committee shall discuss with management the policies and protocols regarding the Company’s information system and data privacy controls, cybersecurity and associated business continuity plans.

 The Audit Committee shall annually discuss with the Auditor any difficulties encountered in the course of the audit work, including any restrictions on the scope of the Auditor’s activities or access to requested information, and any significant disagreement with management.